Send a broadcast SMS

 Three things need to be ready:

 - Your phone number is approved to send marketing/transactional SMS.
-Your admin will see a green status on the 10DLC Status tab under Phone Setup.
+Your admin will see a green status on the 10DLC Status (or TFN Status) tab under Phone Setup.

 - The contacts you want to reach are tagged.
 Broadcasts target groups by tag—like